GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 !>**Make sure this component is well insulated and enclosed.
 You do not want to touch it or let it make contact with anything whilst the machine is on!**

-?>Refer to the [3.2.1 Component Wiring](#_321-power-delivery) section on wiring to the arduino.
+?>Refer to the [Component Wiring](#power-delivery-wiring) section on wiring to the arduino.
-### 2.1.2 Bypass ECO Board
+### Bypass ECO Board
 !>Skip this section if you **DO NOT** have a Gaggia New Classic 2018/19

 ?>You can identify if you have an ECO machine (usually sold in EU/UK) if your machine turns off automatically after 20mins.
-This requires you to look at the [Gaggia New Classic 2018/19 Nano Wiring](#_310-schematics-and-diagrams).
+This requires you to look at the [Gaggia New Classic 2018/19 Nano Wiring](#schematics-and-diagrams).

 Prepare the following cables to the below spec: